hoplon/castra/README.md

 Castra's front-end and back-end libraries implement this RPC pattern.

+RPC does come with baggage, though.
+Implementing an RPC framework that provides a seamless and transparent remote execution model is a very difficult distributed systems problem.
+Castra does not attempt this.
+Instead, Castra's RPC model embraces the asynchronous nature of client server communication.

 ## Server Usage

 Most of the magic happens in Castra's `castra.middleware/wrap-castra`